isomerpages/moe-victoriasch/_prospective-students/Open House 2025.md

 <br>
 <br>
 <h3><b><a name="FAQ"></a>FAQ</b></h3>
+ 🤖 Your AI guide to Victoria School’s Open House 2026.
+Ask about our programmes, CCAs, admissions, and what makes VS unique.
+Click [here](https://go.gov.sg/vsoh2026) to access the AI Guide.

 Need to clarify something?
 Check out this FAQ Sections and you will find most of your queries addressed.

 <ul class="jekyllcodex_accordion">